vishvjeet-thakur/ChatGPT-Clone-/README.md

 1. Type your message in the input field
 2. Press Enter or click the send button
 3. View the AI's streaming response powered by Groq
+4. The system automatically retrieves relevant memories for personalized responses

+### Memory-Enhanced Conversations

+- **Automatic Memory Retrieval** - The AI automatically searches your conversation history for relevant context
+- **Personalized Responses** - Responses are tailored based on your past interactions and preferences
+- **Context Continuity** - The AI remembers your preferences, coding styles, and conversation patterns
+- **Memory Privacy** - All memories are isolated to your user account and protected by authentication

 ### File Upload

 1. Click the "+" button to select files
 2. Supported formats: images, PDFs, text files
 3. Files are automatically processed and analyzed by the AI
+4. File content is included in memory for future reference

 ### Voice Recording

 1. Click the microphone button to start recording
 2. Speak your message
 3. Click stop to transcribe and send
+4. Voice interactions are stored in memory for context

 ### Code Editing

 1. Click "Edit" on any code block
 2. Modify the code in the Monaco editor
 3. Click "Save" to analyze the updated code using Groq
+4. Code preferences and patterns are remembered for future assistance

 ### Chat Management

 - Use the sidebar to switch between chats
 - Search through chat history
 - Delete or rename chats
+- Memory context is maintained across all chats

 ## 🏛️ Project Architecture